 In late 2005, University of Melbourne researchers discovered that perenties and goannas and other monitors are venomous.1

-Some lucky visitors were able to catch a glimpse of the free roaming perenties at the Alice Springs Desert Park.
+Some lucky visitors were able to catch a glimpse of the free roaming wild perenties at the Alice Springs Desert Park.

 - Scientific classification